nemonical/freenet-scaffold/README.md

 # Freenet Scaffold

-`freenet-scaffold` is a Rust utility crate that simplifies the development of Freenet contracts by providing tools to implement efficient, mergeable state synchronization.
+`freenet-scaffold` is a Rust utility crate that simplifies the development of Freenet contracts by providing tools to implement efficient, mergeable state synchronization.

 ## Overview